 ⭐ Why is TTFB Important?

-TTFB is important because it affects how quickly a webpage starts to load, impacting both user experience and SEO.
-A low TTFB can result in faster page loading times, improving user satisfaction and reducing bounce rates.
-Search engines like Google also consider site speed as a ranking factor, making TTFB optimization essential for SEO.
+TTFB is important because it affects how quickly a webpage starts to load, which directly impacts user experience and SEO.
+A low TTFB can lead to faster page loading times, enhancing user satisfaction and reducing bounce rates.
+Search engines like Google consider site speed, including TTFB, as a ranking factor, making TTFB optimization essential for improving search visibility.
+Furthermore, a fast TTFB can contribute to better conversion rates, as users are more likely to stay on a site that loads quickly.

 ⚙️ How Does TTFB Work?